MisterFruits/MUrB/README.md

     $ git submodule update --init --recursive

+## Other dependencies

+MUrB comes with a realy cool real time display engine, to get it, you have to install some dependencies: `OpenGL`, `GLEW`, `GLM` and `GLFW` libraries are required.
+If one on these libraries is missing on your system, then MUrB will be compiled in console mode only.

 ## Exemple of a Makefile project generation (with the C++ GNU compiler)

 Open a shell and type (from the `MUrB` root folder):